-The Fellows enrolled in the Franke GLI demonstrate mastery through interdisciplinary, culminating capstone projects fashioned by the students.
+The students enrolled in the Franke GLI demonstrate mastery through interdisciplinary capstone projects designed by the students.
 In small, faculty-supported teams, Franke Fellows address crucial issues affecting the world and its communities, such as economic development and expansions, cultural and historical clashes, population and environmental changes, and the development of democratic societies.
-They collaborate across disciplines to design specific questions and propose solutions.
-At the culmination of the Franke Global Leadership Initiative, successful Fellows are awarded a Certificate in Global Leadership.
+They collaborate across disciplines to pose specific questions and propose solutions.
+At the culmination of the Franke Global Leadership Initiative, successful participants are awarded a Certificate in Global Leadership.